- What is Workers' Compensation?

 - What should I do if I am injured on the job?

 - Immediately notify your supervisor.
 Employees must then visit the Department of Human Resources to file a Workers' Compensation claim before seeking medical attention, unless the injury or illness is life threatening.
-If your injury prohibits you from visiting the Department of Human Resources in advance, you should seek medical treatment at WKU Health Services or a physician of your choice.
+If your injury prohibits you from visiting the Department of Human Resources in advance, you should seek medical treatment at Graves Gilbert Clinic at WKU or a physician of your choice.
 The Department of Human Resources should be notified as soon as possible after seeking medical care.
 In either circumstance, the treating physician must be made aware that the injury occurred at work and a Worker's Compensation claim will be filed.
 Do not file a claim with your personal health insurance.

 - Where do I seek treatment?